Chmele/objectutils-python/README.md

 operations on json-like python objects(lists, dicts)

+>Only python 3.10+ supported
->Provided as python library and made to be used from python directly
+>Provided as python library and made to be used from python directly.

 Inspired by:
 - [jmespath](https://jmespath.org)